Download PDF

 Open Markets

-Kenya has three preferential trade agreements in force.
-The trade-weighted average tariff rate is 12.0 percent, and 53 nontariff measures are in effect.
+The trade-weighted average tariff rate is 11.4 percent.
 Foreign ownership in some sectors is restricted, and state-owned enterprises undermine more dynamic private-sector development.
-The growing financial sector has become more open to competition, and its overall stability is relatively well maintained.
+The financial sector has become more open to competition, and its overall stability is maintained relatively well.